-Without further ado, here is my List of the Best 21 Snacks from the 2020 Epcot Flower and Garden Festival, don’t read on an empty stomach!
+Without further ado, here is my List of the Best 25 Snacks from the 2023 Epcot Flower and Garden Festival, don’t read on an empty stomach!

-3. Honey-Peach Freeze – The Honey Bee-Stro
+3. Honey-Peach Cobbler Freeze – The Honey Bee-Stro

-The Honey Peach Freeze comes in both non-alcoholic and alcoholic versions, we went for the alcoholic version this time around.
 It’s a yummy combination of honey and peach flavors, both very present in this drink.
 It almost has the consistency of a shake, and again a great choice for the heat.

 You can get it in a glass, but even better, get it in the Spike the Bee souvenir sipper instead!

 This is one of the best drinks at Flower and Garden, in one of the best souvenirs at the festival too!